 We have enough food variety even for vegetarians.
 We just need to know your special needs in advance.

-Nairobi & Mombasa are major metropolitan areas and the largest cities in Kenya.
-It has a selection of shopping malls and large supermarkets that will cater for most of your shopping needs.
-However, like any big city, it has criminal elements and we ask all our volunteers to apply common sense.
+Nairobi, Mombasa and Kisumu are the largest cities in Kenya.
+They have a selection of shopping malls and large supermarkets that will cater for most of your shopping needs.
+However, like in any big city there are criminal elements and we ask all our participants to apply common sense.
 While out, do not wear any expensive clothing and excessive jewellery.
 Avoid dark or isolated alleys and always take a taxi after dark.
 Common criminal incidents involve snatching of purses, watches and jewellery.
 It is safe to shop in most sections of the city.
 We shall recommend and guide you regarding appropriate areas to shop and visit during your volunteer orientation and training.

 There is real poverty in the developing world and you are likely to be more fortunate than most local people you meet.
-You will probably attract souvenir hawkers as well as street children and beggars in smaller towns.
+You will probably attract souvenir hawkers as well as street children and beggars.
 Be sure to take some precautions such as:

-Bring along some comfortable, casual and semi-casual clothing such as sweat shirts, shorts, jeans, skirts and any other clothing that you would ordinarily wear.
+Bring along some comfortable, casual and semi-casual clothing such as sweat shirts, shorts, jeans, skirts, trousers and any other clothing that you would ordinarily wear.
 Include warm clothing for nights, especially if you volunteer in the rainy season (April to May) or the cold season (June and July).

 When out in the community, it is good to follow local etiquette.
-Dressing in Nairobi is quite liberal.
-However, approach it with cultural sensitivity in mind and you will be fine.
+Dressing in Nairobi is quite liberal, while Mombasa can be more conventional due to religious influence.
+In general, approach dressing with cultural sensitivity and you will be fine.
 Avoid excessively flashy or revealing items.
-Please ask when you are not sure what is and is not appropriate.
+Please ask when you are not sure.

 Footwear can be any comfortable walking shoes such as sports shoes.
 It is also advised to carry a pair of open-toed sandals, especially for those who will be volunteering in the hot season (December to February; August to September).
 Carry a few smart outfits for special occasions that you might be part of e.g. dinners or parties.

 Volunteers need to bring their own towels, toiletries and other personal effects.
-Please note that volunteers are responsible for their own laundry.
+Laundry service is available at all of our locations.
 It is safe to bring your hair dryers, shavers and other electrical products.
 Other suggested items:

 The electricity supply in Kenya is 220/240 volts/50 Hz (240V 50 Hz D & G).
 The electric sockets are three-pin square.
 Countries with different voltages and frequencies will need a power converter.
-It is important to check this as incorrect use may damage your equipment.
-Check your electrical equipment to see if you will need a power converter and/or a plug adapter.
-Volunteers may purchase power converters in their home countries or here in Kenya.
+Check your electrical equipment to see if you will need a power converter and/or a plug adapter as incorrect use may damage your equipment.
+Volunteers may purchase power converters in their home countries or here in Africa.
 For plug adapters, these are widely available in shops and supermarkets all over the country.
-We advise volunteers to purchase them after arrival in the country and after confirming what type of sockets they have in their accommodation.

 ©2014 Elective Africa.
 All rights Reserved